COMPUTER SCIENCE CAFÉ

 • Add a tilt and motion sensor

-• Add a camera to remotely drive your car from anywhere
+• Add a camera to remotely drive your boat from anywhere

-• Define a route and program your car to automatically drive the route.
+• Define a route and program your boat to automatically navigate the route.

 Picture